WorldGraph/pouchdb-jsonschema/README.md

 ### Note on pouchdb limitations

 Because PouchDB plugins are [applied at the global level](https://github.com/pouchdb/pouchdb/issues/7198#issue-310015544), it is not possible to apply different plugins to different database instances.
-If it were, the plugin could be configured to associate different databases with different json schema definitions, and it wouldn't be necessary to pass the `schemaValidato` options property to `db.put`.
+If it were, the plugin could be configured to associate different databases with different json schema definitions, and it wouldn't be necessary to pass the `schemaValidator` options property to `db.put`.
 You can get around the awkwardness of needing to pass the `schemaValidator` option to `put` each time by setting up your own database wrapper class and encapsulating the passing of `schemaValidator` there.

 <!-- https://github.com/pouchdb/pouchdb/issues/7198#issue-310015544 -->